Skip to content

 • Coffee is OK now if you tolerate it; pair with water

-What doesn't work (or is overhyped)
+What doesn't work for a hangover (or is overhyped)?

 • "Hair of the dog" — extends the hangover, doesn't shorten it